Relationships Versus Sex in Colombia

 Culture Norms

-In the smaller towns everyone is having sex discreetly, but only a select few are investing in relationships.
-This is a cultural norm which goes back to the Catholic church and the resulting taboos.
-Married men and women may take lovers privately but rarely make it public or divorce their wives.
-They will simply leave it at “separated.”
+In smaller towns, casual sex happens discreetly, but only a select few invest in true relationships.
+This cultural norm traces back to deep-rooted Catholic traditions and the taboos that come with them.
+Married men and women may take lovers privately, but rarely make it public or pursue divorce.
+Instead, they often settle for the label “separated.”

 Along those same lines, people also spend a lot more time getting to know each other before committing to anything serious.
 Easy sex on the other hand is available everywhere.
 If you aren’t getting any – it really is you!